hashicorp/terraform-provider-google/website/docs/r/network_connectivity_hub.html.markdown

 * `description` -
   (Optional)
   An optional description of the hub.

+* `export_psc` -
+  (Optional)
+  Whether Private Service Connect transitivity is enabled for the hub.
+If true, Private Service Connect endpoints in VPC spokes attached to the hub are made accessible to other VPC spokes attached to the hub.
+The default value is false.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.